 - Use dancing weapon and some mix of tank and hit gear depending on how much hp you have and how hard the mobs you are fighting hit.
 Note that, like Monk, the damage difference between full ac and full dr gear sets is not as big as might be expected with other classes.
 Dancing weapon can do nice damage even in full ac gear (hint: get ac gear that also has dr).
 You will want an alias that picks up the dropped weapon and wields it.
 Dancing weapon is great for several reasons: low mana cost, damage counts as spell damage (not weapon type such as blunt or sharp) so can hit so-called "no melee damage" mobs, and it hits three times from the start, even if you haven't learned third (or second) attack yet.

 - Wear tank gear and use Death Field.
-Death field is the most powerful area spell at hero and it has lower lag compared to acid rain, but it has high cost and big downsides (see Deaths Door).
+Death field is the most powerful area spell at hero (use to be, now blood nova is) and it has lower lag compared to acid rain, but it has high cost and big downsides (see Deaths Door).

 Tanking: Psis have a tanking advantage over other casters because they have access to in-class fear, scramble, deception, and overconfidence that work with a high degree of success.
 On the other hand, Psis do not have a low cost in-class area spell like mages and clerics do, so they will have to resort to quickening Burning Hands to aggress an entire room.
 Like other casters, Psis are limited by their middling HP pool, so having high quality tank gear, and perhaps a charged shield, is important.
 Since Dancing Weapon is underwhelming in tank gear and non-kinetic damage spells are underwhelming always, debuff spells (scramble, deception, etc.) are probably the best use of mana until you need to surge a big mob.